the global cardboard challenge just build it!

-This fall, we invite kids all over the world to build something amazing out of cardboard, recycled materials and imagination.
+This fall, we invite kids of all ages around the world to build something amazing out of cardboard, recycled materials and imagination.

-Inspired by the short film, ‘Caine’s Arcade’, the Global Cardboard Challenge is an annual event presented by the Imagination Foundation that celebrates child creativity and the role communities can play in fostering it.
-This September, kids of all ages are invited to build anything they can dream up using cardboard, recycled materials and imagination.
-Then on Saturday, October 11th, 2014, communities will come together to play!
+Inspired by the short film, ‘Caine’s Arcade’, the Global Cardboard Challenge is an annual event presented by the Imagination Foundation to celebrate child creativity and the role communities can play in fostering it.
+In September, kids of all ages are invited to build anything they can dream up using cardboard, recycled materials and imagination.
+Then on October 1, 2016, communities come together to play!

 How It Works

-The Global Cardboard Challenge kicks off in September and culminates in a day of play on October 11th, 2014.
-Plan your Challenge to take place over the entire month of September, with multiple days for kids to design and build or as a one-day event on Oct 11th – it’s up to you.
+The 5th Annual Global Cardboard Challenge will kick off this September and culminate in a day of play in early October.
+Plan your Challenge to take place over the entire month of September, with multiple days for kids to design and build or as a one-day event on the day of play – it’s up to you.

 a Day of Play